nadrojisk/cpmFS/README.md

 ## Purpose

-This repository is for Project 4 for the Advanced Topics in Operating Systems class offered at Auburn Univeristy (Spring 2020) by Dr. Xiao Qin.
+This repository is for Project 4 for the Advanced Operating Systems class offered at Auburn Univeristy (Spring 2020) by Dr. Xiao Qin.

 ## Summary